 - Etiology: parvovirus B19, hepatitis B virus, hepatitis C virus, rubella virus, HIV

-- History and clinical findings are the mainstay of establishing a diagnosis
+- History and clinical findings are the mainstays of establishing a diagnosis

 - Serology: antibodies against the suspected virus

-- Synovial joint analysis: very variable (can be normal or inflammatory)
+- Very variable (can be normal or inflammatory)

 - Not routinely used since viral isolation is usually not successful